-If you have not yet done so, we hope that you will make a pledge to the parish for 2023 at this time.
-Pledge cards may be found on the ushers' table at the Forty-sixth Street entrance to the church.
-If you can make an additional donation to support the parish at this time, we would happily receive it.
-Donations may be made online via the Giving section of the parish website; by accessing the Giving section, scanning the QR code below with your smartphone; or by arranging to pay in other ways by contacting our parish administrator, Christopher Howatt, who would be happy to assist you.
+Donations to Saint Mary's may be made online via the Giving section of the parish website (which can be reached via the QR code below) or by arranging to pay in other ways by contacting our parish administrator, Christopher Howatt, who would be happy to assist you.
 He may be reached at 212-869-5830 x 10.